WhoIsSethDaniel/goldsmith.nvim/README.md

 ## Features
 * :GoDoc command (see below)
 * auto-run goimports upon save
+* navigation
     * jump to next/previous function/method.
+Utilizes treesitter.
+    * place all functions/method in the location list and use it for navigation.
 Utilizes treesitter.

 ## Commands
 To view documentation in a window use GoDoc: